Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Fourier plane-wave series of stochastic electromagnetic channels

-Assume symmetric spectral factors, i.e., $A_r(\theta_r,\phi_r) =A_s(\theta_s,\phi_s)$ and focus on the receive only.
-Assume also $L_{R,x}=L_{R,y} =L$ with $L/\lambda = \{10,30\}$.
-Based on~\eqref{eq:ns}, there are essentially {$n_r \approx \lfloor \pi (L/\lambda)^2\rfloor= \{314, 2827\}$} angular sets.
-Under isotropic scattering, the normalized variances $N_r \sigma_r^2(\ell_x,\ell_y)$ in~\eqref{variances_rx} are plotted in Fig.~\ref{fig:varIso}.
+Assume symmetric spectral factors, i.e., $A_R(\theta_R,\phi_R) =A_S(\theta_S,\phi_S)$, and focus on the receive only.
+Assume also ${L_{R,x}=L_{R,y} =L}$ with ${L/\lambda = \{10,30\}}$.
+Based on~\eqref{eq:nr}, there are essentially ${n_R \approx \lceil \pi (L/\lambda)^2\rceil= \{315, 2828\}}$ angular sets.
+Under isotropic scattering, the normalized variances $N_R \sigma_R^2(\ell_x,\ell_y)$ in~\eqref{variances_rx} are plotted in Fig.~\ref{fig:varIso}.
 As expected, the size of each angular set reduces as $L$ increases due to a higher angular resolution of the array.
-The non-zero coupling coefficients are exactly {$n_r = \{344, 2928\}$} and only distributed within the lattice ellipse $\mathcal{E}_r$ in \eqref{epsilon_r}.
-They have a bowl-shaped behavior and thus they are not all equal even under isotropic scattering.
+The non-zero coupling coefficients are exactly {$n_R = \{344, 2928\}$} and only distributed within the lattice ellipse $\mathcal{E}_R$ in \eqref{epsilon_r} according to a bowl-shaped behavior.
+Thus, they are never all equal even under isotropic scattering.
 This observation will be used in Section~\ref{sec:correlation_matrix} to conclude that an electromagnetic random MIMO channel must \emph{necessarily} exhibits spatial correlation.